DaveSkender/Stock.Indicators/docs/_indicators/Renko.md

 ```

 - This method returns a time series of all available indicator values for the `quotes` provided.
-- It always returns the same number of elements as there are in the historical quotes.
+- It always returns the same number of elements as there are in the historical quotes when not chained from another indicator.
 - It does not return a single incremental indicator value.

-:paintbrush: **Repaint Warning**: When using the `GetRenkoAtr()` variant, the last [Average True Range (ATR)](../Atr/#content) value is used to set `brickSize`.
+:paintbrush: **Repaint Warning**: When using the `GetRenkoAtr()` variant, the last [Average True Range (ATR)]({{site.baseurl}}/indicators/Atr/#content) value is used to set `brickSize`.
 Since the ATR changes over time, historical bricks will be repainted as new periods are added or updated in `quotes`.